Canon 2000D vs Fujifilm X-E3

 It is notable that the X-E3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the X-E3 are recent models that are part of the current product line-up.
-The X-E3 replaced the earlier Fujifilm X-E2S, while the 2000D followed on from the Canon 1300D.
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the X-E3 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-E3 was succeeded by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Fujifilm X-E3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 2000D: